John-Robbins/tbp/docs/docs/contributing.md

 <!-- markdownlint-disable-next-line -->
 <span style="color:red">**UNIT TESTS AND CODE COVERAGE ARE EVERYTHING!**</span>

-At the time of this writing, there are 280 unit tests and the combined operating system code coverage of 99.92%.
-For any pull requests, I'll obviously be checking that any code changes have tests that execute the code. _No coverage, no merge._
+At the time of this writing, there are 290 unit tests and the combined operating system code coverage of 99.88% with 100% coverage for the tbp code.
+For any pull requests, I'll obviously be checking that any code changes have tests that execute the code. *No coverage, no merge!*

 If you have a version of `make` installed, the root directory has the `Makefile` that automates a ton of work for you.
 Simply running `make` will do the work of running `mypy`, `ruff`, `pylint`, `coverage.py`, and `pytest`.